-For quite a while, I have been on the search for the ideal way to distribute power for low voltage systems, typically 12V.
+For far too long, I have been on the search for the ideal way to distribute power for low voltage systems, typically 12V.
 I have an small assortment of domestic networking gear, small embedded systems, LED desk lamps, battery chargers and USB chargers that operate from a backed-up 12V PV solar supply.

 I have finally settled on the “Powerpole” 15-45 connector from Anderson Power Products.
 The 15-45 denotes that the connector comes with terminals rated from 15 to 45 Amp.
 The housings are designed for voltages well exceeding 100V AC or DC depending upon your choice of UL or IEC certification.
 This well exceeds my requirements.